5 Glacier Hikes Near Anchorage

 Distance From Anchorage: 99 miles north

-Matanuska Glacier is a 2-hour scenic drive north of Anchorage and it’s the largest glacier accessible by car in the United States!
+Matanuska Glacier is a 2-hour scenic drive north of Anchorage and it’s the largest road-accessible glacier in the United States!
 This makes it not so much of a hike, but it’s definitely one of the easiest ways to stand on top of a glacier in Alaska.

 However, access to this glacier is private and requires payment.
 You can find information on Matanuska Glacier Adventure Tours.
 During the summer, you can walk around unguided or go on a guided tour.
-It’s a great place to try ice climbing.
+It’s a great place to try ice climbing year-round.

 During the winter months, you can only access the glacier on a guided tour.
 If you’re on a budget, I recommend visiting a different glacier.